logisim-evolution/logisim-evolution/README.md

   or via [Homebrew](https://brew.sh/) (by typing `brew install --cask logisim-evolution`).

-The Java JAR [`logisim-evolution-<version>-all.jar`](https://github.com/logisim-evolution/logisim-evolution/releases) is also available and can be run on any system with a Java 11 or newer runtime installed.
+The Java JAR [`logisim-evolution-<version>-all.jar`](https://github.com/logisim-evolution/logisim-evolution/releases) is also available and can be run on any system with a supported Java runtime installed.

 ---